pyprobml-review/pyprobml-review/README.md

 ### Common instructions

 * Wrap your imports with `try: except:` but also check if a package is already in [requirements.txt](https://github.com/probml/pyprobml/blob/master/requirements.txt), in that case simply import it.
+* Import latexify and savefig functions from [probml_utils](https://github.com/probml/probml-utils) repo.
+In case, you find any difficulty in using this, or find any bug, open an issue on this repo stating the details.

+### Recent major changes in practice
+* Use both `FIG_DIR` and `LATEXIFY` variables to generate latexified figures. `FIG_DIR` should contain the location where you would like to save the figures.